status-im/hardwallet-firmware/docs/PROTOCOL.md

 ### Get Status

 Returns the current state of the device.
-Details TBD.
+This will include the initialization status, remaining PIN entry attempts, maybe the list of PIN-less wallets (potential security risk?) etc. The data will be RLP encoded.
+Exact field structure TBD.

 ### Load FW